adomant1k1/markdown-cv/index.md

 <ul id="list-w-bullet-points">
   <li>
-    Software implementation of working with graphical elements in GIS(JS)
+    Implemented software for working with graphical elements in GIS (JavaScript)
   </li>
   <li>
-   Developing interface for interactions with 3D objects in GIS CesiumJS
+   Developed an interface for interaction with 3D objects in GIS CesiumJS
   </li>
 </ul>